opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   shown.
 This will not effect the motions of the vivosaur itself, since that is tied to the model, so really this is more of a joke option than anything else (it was requested on the Fossil Fighters Discord)
-- Team Randomization is HIGHLY experimental.
-If you get crashes on story fights, please let me know and...well I'll just have to disable it again, lol
 - The teams randomization randomizes regular vivos, super evolvers, boneysaurs, and zombiesaurs among themselves.
 "True" legendaries (Zongazonga, Tonzilla, etc.) are entirely untouched.
 Note that each vivosaur is randomized separately, not shuffled